mderrick/backbone-boilerplate/README.md

 This is followed by running jasmine tests located in `tests` directory.
 Tests for the client are run in `tests/app` and serverside tests are run in `tests/server`.

-## TODO
-- Write a more extensive server
-- CSS sourcemaps
-- Use Mocha instead of Jasmine?
-(TBC)
-- Image minification
-- Error handling and logging (errbit?)
-- BUILD SOMETHING!